Year-Round Home Maintenance: What You Need to Know

 • Clean out gutters so you’re ready for spring rains and summer thunderstorms.

-Late spring:
+Late Spring:

 • Aerate and reseed your lawn so it can grow thick and lush over the summer.

-• Plant your perennials and cold-hearty vegetables.
+• Plant perennials and cold-hearty vegetables.

 • Store your snowblower and tune up your lawnmower.